 Tokyo, Japan & UK

 When I asked her how she’d describe her work, Ailsa was quick to mention that she didn’t like it when her art was called “cute”.
 And looking at her series on exhibition, titled Souvenir, the words I’d use to describe her art are: edgy and unexpected.
-On the one hand, the colours and lines make me feel like I’m taking a step into an fantasy.
-Yet there’s something honest about her illustrations that feel like I’m getting a glimpse of what catches her eye when she goes about daily life in Japan.
+On the one hand, the colours and lines make me feel like I’m taking a step into a fantasy.
+Yet there’s also something honest and down-to-earth about her illustrations that feel like I’m getting a glimpse of what simply catches her eye when she goes about daily life in Japan.

 I like that her illustrations go beyond the expected stereotypes and dives deeper beneath the surface of what this beautiful country is.
 From making gyotaku prints to creating with nendo clay, Ailsa has experimented and consolidated rich colours, tones, motifs and traditional techniques relating to Japanese culture.
 And she produced the series while renting a desk at Almost Perfect for six months.
 She spoke fondly of her time in Japan, mentioning how she enjoyed observing the everyday rituals of people around her, especially in the old-town atmosphere of Yanaka, which she called home.